Moises Kaufman to Direct Daniel Beaty's THE TALLEST TREE IN THE FOREST at Kansas City Rep, 9/6-28

-The world premiere of The Tallest Tree in the Forest, a new work about the life of African-American performer and activist Paul Robeson, written and performed by Daniel Beaty and directed by Moisés Kaufman, opens tonight, September 6 at Kansas City Repertory Theatre.
+The world premiere of The Tallest Tree in the Forest, a new work about the life of African-American performer and activist Paul Robeson, written and performed by Daniel Beaty and directed by Moisés Kaufman, opens Friday, September 6 at Kansas City Repertory Theatre.
 The show runs through September 28 at the Rep's downtown theatre Copaken Stage, 13th and Walnut Streets.
 The Tallest Tree in the Forest was commissioned and developed by Tectonic Theater Project and is co-produced with La Jolla Playhouse.

 As part of the show, Beaty will perform many of Robeson's signature songs including "Ol' Man River," "Steal Away" and "Ballad for the Americans."

 Paul Robeson (1898-1976) was a twentieth-century Renaissance Man who blended athletics, artistry and humanitarianism into an inspiring legacy.
 Robeson graduated with honors from Rutgers University in 1919 and Columbia Law School in 1923.
 Finding few opportunities for blacks in the legal profession and gaining a reputation for public speaking, Robeson joined a New York theatre group where he befriended playwright Eugene O'Neill and appeared in his plays All God's Chillun Got Wings (1924) and The Emperor Jones (1924 in New York, 1925 in London and the 1933 film).
 His other acclaimed acting roles include Othello (1930 in London and 1943 in New York) and the hit musical Show Boat, in which he gained worldwide fame with his performance of the song "Ol' Man River."